Thepamilerin/hirst-dot-painting/README.md

 #Hirst Dot Painting

-A simple Python project inspired by Damien Hirst’s dot paintings, created using the `turtle` graphics module.
+A Python project inspired by Damien Hirst’s dot paintings, created using the `turtle` graphics module.

 ##What It Does
 This program generates a grid of coloured dots using Python's `turtle` module and randomised colour selection.